TaireruLLC/TaiAPI/README.md

-# <span style="color:red">Notice: T.A.I.
-API is currently down and undergoing changes.
-All sent requests will be reviewed upon relaunch.
-Please be patient, and thank you!</span>
----

 # 🧠 Tai API Builder – Powered by T.A.I.
 (Total Autonomous Intelligence)

 Welcome to the official desktop app for requesting, managing, and redeeming **Tai API keys** – developed by **Taireru LLC™**.
 Tai, our next-gen self-evolving AI, brings his signature smarts (and dad jokes) to developers like you.